2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 By default, the value of the `dbcache` parameter in Bitcoin Core is set to 450 MiB, or around 472 MB.
 By increasing this value, you can slightly speed up IBD.
 However, I wouldn't necessarily recommend pushing this parameter too high: even setting it to 4 GiB will only make synchronization about 10% faster, and may cause you to lose time in the event of an interruption during IBD.

-Be cautious not to allocate too large a value for your machine.
+Be cautious not to allocate a value that is too large for your machine.
 If the RAM available for UmbrelOS runs out, your node may stop abruptly, interrupting the IBD and requiring you to restart it manually, resulting in a considerable loss of time.

 To find out more about the impact of the `dbcache` parameter on initial synchronization, I recommend this analysis by Jameson Lopp: [*Effects of DBcache Size on Bitcoin Node Sync Speed*](https://blog.lopp.net/effects-dbcache-size-Bitcoin-node-sync-speed/)